Over the last few years, organisations have made concerted efforts to put gender equality issues at the forefront of their business.

-While still there remains a significant amount of work to be done to guarantee that both women and men are treated equally, thankfully, measures are being put in place to close the gap.
+While there remains a significant amount of work to be done to guarantee that both women and men are treated equally, thankfully, measures are being put in place to close the gap.

 What is gender equality?